open-mmlab/mmagic/README.md

 ## What's New

-- \[2022-08-31\] 🎉[MMGeneration](https://github.com/open-mmlab/mmgeneration/tree/1.x) was merged into MMEditing!
-And we are calling for your suggestion!
+- \[2022-09-13\] 🎉[MMGeneration](https://github.com/open-mmlab/mmgeneration/tree/1.x) was merged into MMEditing!
+And we are calling for your [suggestion](https://github.com/open-mmlab/mmediting/discussions/1108)!
 - \[2022-08-31\] v1.0.0rc0 was released.
 This release introduced a brand new and flexible training & test engine, but it's still in progress.
 Welcome to try according to [the documentation](https://mmediting.readthedocs.io/en/1.x/).
 - \[2022-06-01\] v0.15.0 was released.